jhillyerd/singularity/README.md

 }
 ```

-When storing or retrieving an actor, the relevant contstructor for the wrapper
+When storing or retrieving an actor, the relevant constructor for the wrapper
 type is used as a key:

 ```gleam